 The interview.
 I was so nervous!

 What would they ask me?
 How would I answer the inevitable questions about my lack of nonprofit experience?
 What if they ask me how much money I’ve raised?
-Am I cut out for this?

 There was nobody around to give me advice on how to prepare for an Executive Director interview.
 Nobody, really, to even assure me I wasn’t in over my head.
 Or that I was even doing the right thing.